 But seriously, she’s not just a credit card rep working at an 800 number, she’s also a qualified licensed therapist.
 She got her degree from one of those online schools, but a reputable one that’s owned by Betsy DeVos.
 I did my research.
 You can’t be too careful nowadays, there are a lot of scams out there and people who claim they’re something they’re not.
-Anyway, she’s really smart.
-Plus, she gives me a 10.99% interest rate on my card.
+Anyway, she’s really smart, and get this: she gives me a 18.99% interest rate on my card.

 She asked me what my issue was, and I told her that on my drive this morning, this ugly ogre of a woman cut me off and how unfair it was because I’m an excellent driver and this woman was a shitty driver and didn’t even care.
-Plus, she was driving a Volvo… what a hypocrite!
+And get this: she was driving a Volvo… what a hypocrite!

-Normally, I tell her that the best solution in dealing with these issues, is for me is to seethe with resentment for the rest of the day, and she agrees with me.
-But this time she didn’t and then said something that totally surprised me: She suggested I do a good deed for someone and not get found out; don’t tell anyone and don’t take credit for it.
+Normally in our discussion, I tell her that the best solution in dealing with these issues, for me, is to seethe with resentment for the rest of the day, and usually she agrees with me.
+But this time she didn’t and then said something that totally took me off guard: She suggested I do a good deed for someone and not get found out; don’t tell anyone and don’t take credit for it.
 Sort of like spreading good feelings and karma to the rest of the world.

+Well!
+Well.
 Well, she’s the credit expert.
-So I asked, “You mean like, buy someone something?” and she replied “Exactly, and make sure you put it on your credit card so you can get that great rate.”
-She explained that when something bad happens to you, if you do something good, it’ll neutralize the hatred you harbor for mankind.
+So I asked her, “You mean like, buy someone something?” and she replied “Exactly, and make sure you put it on your credit card so you can get that great rate.”
+She further explained that when something bad happens to you, if you do something good in return, it’ll neutralize the hatred you harbor for mankind.

 Well, I guess I had nothing to lose, so I decided to give it a try.

-I thought of how some people would buy a coffee for the person standing in line behind them at the coffee shop, so when the person goes to pay, the barista tells them it’s already been paid for.
+The first thought that came to me is when someone would buy a coffee for the person standing in line behind them at the coffee shop, so when that person goes to pay, the barista tells them their coffee’s already been paid for.
 Right away you can see how good it makes them feel, like they won the bloody lottery or something.
 If it’s that easy, then hell, I can do it!
 By the way, these do-gooders always look so smug when they tell others they bought the coffee too, which is pretty classless.
 I’m certainly not going to tell anyone about it.

 ahem… well my therapist never mentioned anything about writing.